Fernando Rey: Early life

+Career in Spain

 In 1936, Rey began his career in films as an extra, sometimes even getting credited.
 It was then that he chose his stage name, Fernando Rey.
 He kept his first name, but took his mother's second surname, Rey, a short surname with a clear meaning ("Rey" is Spanish for "King").

 In 1944, his first speaking role was the Duke of Alba in José López Rubio's Eugenia de Montijo.
 Four years later, he acted the part of Felipe I el Hermoso, King of Spain, in the Spanish cinema blockbuster Locura de amor.

 This was the start of a prolific career in film (he played in around two hundred films), radio, theatre, and television.
 Rey was also a great dubbing actor in Spanish television.
 His voice was considered intense and personal, and he became the narrator of important Spanish movies including Luis García Berlanga's Bienvenido Mr. Marshall (1953), Ladislao Vajda's Marcelino Pan y Vino (1955), and even the 1992 re-dubbed version of Orson Welles' Don Quixote.
 In fact, Rey acted in four different film versions of Don Quixote in different roles, if one counts the Welles version (for which Rey supplied offscreen narration in the final scene).

 His brilliant performance in the role of a demotivated and doubtful actor in Juan Antonio Bardem's Cómicos (1954), while showing him for the first time in a successful lead part, paradoxically, as he saw himself as the real incarnation of the role, plunged him in a professional depression, of which he did not emerge until his collaboration with Luis Buñuel several years later.
 However, in the short term, Buñuel's disconcerting public remark on Rey's performance in another of Bardem's film, Sonatas (1959), "I love how this actor plays a corpse", could only increase Rey's apprehensions.
 Nevertheless, eventually Rey became Buñuel's preferred actor and closest friend.